-r

-FAI CATEGORY SUB- CATEGORY JUDGING CONSIDERATIONS POINTS
+FAI SUB- JUDGING POINTS

-Workmanship Construction Consider the absence of visible glue joints, that edges and demarcations should be precise, that planar surfaces should be flat, etc.
+CATEGORY Workmanship CATEGORY Construction CONSIDERATIONS Consider the absence of visible glue joints, that edges and demarcations should be precise, that planar surfaces should be flat, etc. Subtract points from maximum.

-Nose cone & transitions (0-40)
+Body & transitions (40-0)

-Body (0-40)

-Fins or Stabilising surfaces (including clear plastic) (0-30)
+Fins or Stabilising surfaces (including clear plastic) (40-0)

-Details (0-40)
+Details (50-0)

 Finish Consider that surface textures should duplicate base material of prototype; that paint and other surface coatings should be uniform (unless this would deviate from prototype's finish) thin, dust-free and of the proper texture; that colour demarcations and markings should be crisp and precise.

-Nose cone & Transitions (0-40)
+Subtract points from maximum.

-Body (0-40)
+Body & transitions (20-0)

+Fins (20-0)

-Fins If the prototype is finless, then 0-50 points each for "Nose cone & transitions" and "Body", and check here ().
-(0-20)
+If the prototype is finless, then 40-0 points for "Body & transitions" and check here ().

-Category Total (250 Max)
+Category Total (170 Max)

 FAI CATEGORY SUB- CATEGORY JUDGING CONSIDERATIONS POINTS Flight Characteristics Launch Was the launch successful?
-If not, subtract 10 points for each misfire or hang-fire for a maximum of minus 30 points (0 or minus) Flight Realism of launch compared to prototype.
+If not, subtract 10 points for each misfire or hang-fire for a maximum of minus 30 points (0 or minus) 0 or minus Realism of launch compared to prototype.
 Was the take-off speed abrupt or was it a smooth lift off from the launch pad?
-Realism of flight.
+Subtract points for each difference from the original.
+(20-0) Flight of 1 st part (whole configuration) Realism of flight.
 Was it a vertical flight without weather-cocking of launcher tip-off?
 No rotation unless prototype rotated.
 Stable straight flight without oscillation?
-(0-30) Special Effects Did the model exhibit any special effects such as Launching a space probe, separating boosters, radio control devices, ejecting satellites, deploying shield, scale launcher, gliding recovery etc. Special effects can only emulate the actions of the prototype.
-Maximum of 15 points for each effect.
-(0-60) Powered separation Up to 30 points for realistic powered separation of a powered portion of a model (capsule, stage powered spacecraft, etc.) in accordance with paragraphs 2.3.1., 2.3.2. and Annex 2 - 4.d.2.
-(0-60) Clusters Add 5 points for each motor that ignites up to a maximum.
-No points for single motor models.
-(0-30) Cluster Misfires Subtract 15 points for each motor that fails to ignite.
-(0 or minus) RC Gliding Descent Stabile gliding, realism of gliding descent of the prototype and safe landing without damage.
-(0-50) Recovery Single stage model (or booster stage) Recovery device deployment (1 parachute - 10 points) (0-20) Multi stage model (upper stage(s)) Recovery device deployment (1 parachute - 10 points, 1 streamer - 5 points) (0-20) Category Total (300 Max)
+Subtract points for each difference from prototype's flight.
+(35-0) Flight of 2 nd part (after first powered separation) Was it a vertical flight without weather-cocking of launcher tip-off?
+No rotation unless prototype rotated.
+Stable straight flight without oscillation?
+Subtract points for each difference from prototype's flight.
+(35-0) Flight of 3 rd part (after first powered separation) Was it a vertical flight without weather-cocking of launcher tip-off?
+No rotation unless prototype rotated.
+Stable straight flight without oscillation?
+Subtract points for each difference from prototype's flight.
+(35-0) Powered separation Realistic powered separation of a powered portion of a model (capsule, stage powered spacecraft, etc.) in accordance with paragraphs 2.3.1., 2.3.2. and Annex 2: 4.d.2.
+Special Effects Did the model exhibit any special effects such as Launching a space probe, separating boosters, radio control devices, ejecting satellites, deploying shield, scale launcher, gliding recovery etc. Special effects can only emulate the actions of the prototype.
+Maximum of 20 points for each effect.
+(0-80) RC Gliding Descent Stabile gliding, realism of gliding descent of the prototype and safe landing without damage.
+Subtract points for each difference from prototype's flight.
+(50-0) Motors To what extent does the placement of the entry's motors coincide with the prototype?
+Subtract points for each difference from prototype.
+(30-0) Subtract 10 points for each engine that fails to ignite in clusters of the first stage.
+0 or minus Functionality of recovery device(s).
+(15-0) Category Total (300 Max)